raafik980/raafik980.github.io/_tabs/about me.md

 ### Ongoing Projects

-- **Machine Learning Potentials for Free Energy Simulations of Enzymatic Reactions**
+- **Machine Learning Potentials (MLP) for Free Energy Simulations of Enzymatic Reactions**
   * <u>Collaboration</u>: [Dr. Xiaoliang Pan](https://panxl.net/)
-  * <u>Description</u>: In the ongoing work, we undertake a comprehensive re-examination of the MLP architecture introduced by [Pan et al](https://pubs.acs.org/doi/10.1021/acs.jctc.1c00565) (for QM/MM free energy simulations) to rigorously evaluate the transferability of a pre-trained machine learning potential (MLP) and &Delta;MLP model along the space of enzyme mutations.
-Enzyme mutations studied range from a single-point substitution to a homologous enzyme from different species and even water.
+  * <u>Description</u>: In the ongoing work, we undertake a comprehensive re-examination of the ML architecture introduced by [Pan et al](https://pubs.acs.org/doi/10.1021/acs.jctc.1c00565) (for QM/MM free energy simulations) to rigorously evaluate the transferability of a pre-trained MLP and &Delta;-learning based MLP models.
   * <u>Relevant Publications</u>:
-    - Exploring the Transferability of Machine Learning Potentials for Free Energy Simulations of Enzymatic Reactions: A Case Study on Dihydrofolate Reductase Catalyzed Reaction. [*Manuscript in preparation, 2024*]
+    -  [*Manuscript in preparation, 2024*]
 <br>

 - **Dynamic Perspectives on Catalytic Function in Adenylate Kinase**